 - High-pitched fan noise

-ZOTAC’s GeForce GT 1030 is another great contender for the best low-profile GPU as it is single-slot, has only one fan and has that same 30W power draw.
+ZOTAC’s GeForce GT 1030 is another excellent contender for the best low-profile GPU as it is single-slot, has only one fan and has that same 30W power consumption.

-Based on user reviews, this GT 1030 is a great card that can deliver 4K@60Hz video output, and most people are satisfied with how it handles its temperatures.
+Based on user reviews, this GT 1030 is a superb card that can deliver 4K@60Hz video output, and most people are satisfied with how it manages its temperatures.

 Unfortunately, there is one major flaw with ZOTAC’s card.
-The single fan creates a loud, high-pitched noise that can get quickly become unbearable.
+The single fan creates a loud, shrill sound that can get quickly become unbearable.
 Low-profile cards are supposed to be quiet.
 If you want a silent PC, this might not be the right GPU for you.

-Even so, it’s a good card if noise is not a factor you are concerned about.
+Even so, it’s a dependable card if noise is not a factor you are concerned about.

 MSI GeForce GTX 1650 4GT LP OC